erichhansen/golight/README.md

 For more instructions on libhidapi, please visit [signal11/hidapi](https://github.com/signal11/hidapi).

 When you have installed hidapi lib, install go.hid package with `go get github.com/GeertJohan/go.hid`.

 Then install this package with `go get github.com/erichhansen/golight`

 ### Usage
 There are 3 main methods - On, Off, and Flash.
 - **On** Turn light on
 - **Off** Turn light off
-- **Flash** Make light flash.
-(Note, you must still call on to turn the light on after setting up flash).
+- **Flash** Make light flash

 For more information communicating with the delcom light refer the the [USB IO HID Datasheet](http://www.delcomproducts.com/downloads/USBIOHID.pdf).